 - Nausea and vomiting

-Pericardial mesothelioma is a rare form of the disease.
-About 200 cases have been reported in total.
+Pericardial mesothelioma is one of the rarest mesothelioma types.
+About 350 cases have been reported in total.
 Pericardial mesothelioma develops in the lining of the heart (the pericardium).

 Because this type of mesothelioma is so rare, scientists are still determining its exact causes and symptoms.
-The most important symptoms are inflammation and fluid buildup in the pericardium from cancerous tumors.
+Known symptoms are inflammation and fluid buildup in the pericardium from cancerous tumors.

 - Chest pain